 Yes, you can choose to mix & match to suit the coverage you want.
 We are always happy to discuss different options.

 Can I organise a payment plan?

 You certainly can, we can organise regular payments to suit you - weekly, monthly - whatever suits you.

 How long after the wedding will we see the result?

-We will create a sample/trailer within 7 days of the wedding and have all parts of the wedding day online for you to view within 12 weeks of the wedding date.
+We try to create a sample/trailer within 7 days of the wedding and have all parts of the wedding day online for you to view within 12 weeks of the wedding date.
 That may seem a long time but with the number of weddings we do and the work involved in editing your wedding, 12 weeks is the timeframe we have set.